 A human rights-based assessment of fiscal policy is particularly necessary due to the ongoing repercussions of the global financial and economic crises and their impact on the enjoyment of human rights worldwide.
 The impacts of revenue shortfalls and increased public debt are primarily felt by the poorest and most vulnerable both domestically and abroad, through cuts to budgets for social protection and public services, and a reduction in aid budgets.
 In many States, efforts to respond to the crisis have not been made in line with international human rights obligations.

-The report will apply human rights principles and standards to different practices for revenue-raising and taxation, with the objective to: 1) identify current trends in fiscal and tax policy and their impact on human rights, especially those of persons living in poverty; 2) highlight concerns raised by particular policies in taxation and spending, as well as good practices; 3) make concrete recommendations to States on how to ensure fiscal and tax policy is in accordance with human rights obligations.
+The report applies human rights principles and standards to different practices for revenue-raising and taxation, with the objective of: 1) identifying current trends in fiscal and tax policy and their impact on human rights, especially those of persons living in poverty; 2) highlighting concerns raised by particular policies in taxation and spending, as well as good practices; 3) making concrete recommendations to States on how to ensure fiscal and tax policy is in accordance with human rights obligations.

-The report will consider issues such as tax revenue and distribution, taxation of corporations and the financial sector, intergovernmental tax cooperation, tax evasion and illicit financial flows, and distribution of public expenditure.
+The report considers issues such as tax revenue and distribution, taxation of corporations and the financial sector, intergovernmental tax cooperation, tax evasion and illicit financial flows, and distribution of public expenditure.

 The Special Rapporteur invited States, United Nations departments and agencies, national human rights institutions, civil society organizations, individuals living in poverty and social exclusion and other relevant stakeholders to send contributions to the report in the form of research studies, reports and examples of relevant policies.

 The questionnaire that was sent by the Special Rapporteur to States can be accessed here in English, French and Spanish, and the questionnaire sent to civil society organisations and national human rights institutions is available here in English, French and Spanish.

 - To see the responses received from States click here

 - To see the responses received from civil society click here